 Each stage described below is designed to give you some idea of where you are in your own Hero path.

-Column One gives a brief description of what happens at each stage.
+Column One gives a brief description of the stages of the hero’s journey.
 Column Two describes the mindset of the Hero, the psychological changes that occur as the story unfolds.
-This contents of the table is based on the work of Christopher Vogler.
+This content of the table is based on the stages of the hero’s journey as described by Christopher Vogler.
+See the video here

-As Campbell stated, not all stages occur in all Hero stories, nor in the order presented here, however the model proposed by Vogler attempts to include the most persistent elements of the Hero’s Journey, the same elements that lie embedded in our own life stories.
+As Campbell stated, not all stages of the hero’s journey appear in the order presented here, however, the model proposed by Vogler attempts to include the most persistent elements of the Hero’s Journey, the same elements that lie embedded in our own life stories.

 12 Stages of the Hero’s Journey